 Founded in 2012, the Tbilisi-based Georgian Democracy Initiative (GDI) is working hard to protect human rights and promote democratic values throughout Georgia.

-GDI's 18-strong team of experienced legal professionals and legal students works on three main directions.
+GDI's 18-strong team of experienced legal professionals and legal students works in three main directions.
 The ‘Civil and Political Rights’ programme deals with strategic litigation in court, issues of equality and anti-discrimination, and support to minority groups.
 The ‘Rule of Law’ programme works on judiciary reform and monitors the selection process of judges and the activities of the Georgian Council of Justice.
 Finally, the ‘Civic Education’ programme works with citizens, teachers and students to raise awareness of human rights and discrimination.

 Fighting politically-motivated cases in court